 Fordham University is a great decision for students pursuing an Information Science degree.
 Fordham University information science graduates earn 16.2% more than the typical is grad.
 The setting in a main urban center is wonderful for scholars looking for enough options for networking, excitement, and discovery.

 It's hard to find a better school than Northwestern University if you wish to pursue Information Science as a major.
 Students who graduate from this program report average early career earnings of is and mid-career earnings of $80,777.
-Northwestern University has one of the largest student bodies in Illinois.
+Located in Evanston, Illinois, this university is best suited for students who flourish in a city atmosphere.